-Hot Dog: a Hot Dog is a staff member without a single specific role or position.
-A hot dog may be asked to do maintenance tasks, help in the kitchen, watch a cabin group, or assist any other staff member in a position that they are qualified for.
+Camp Support: Camp Support is a staff member without a single specific role or position.
+They may be asked to do maintenance tasks, help in the kitchen, watch a cabin group, or assist any other staff member in a position that they are qualified for.